 Due to current staffing, our learning disability assessment services may have longer wait times.
 Please call our office at 801-863-8876 or email the Assessment Coordinator at [email protected] with questions.
-You may also with to explore alternatives in the community, including the resources on our Community Referrals document.
+You may also wish to explore alternatives in the community, including the resources on our Community Referrals document.

 At UVU’s Student Health Services, evaluations are performed to assess a student’s learning strengths, as well as areas indicative of significant difficulty.
 These evaluations can determine if a specific learning disability, autism, attention, and/or emotional issues exist, and can provide detailed recommendations regarding academic functioning.
 Please be aware that we can only provide testing to currently enrolled UVU students.
 The testing can help explain your academic strengths and weaknesses and give you and the Office of Accessibility Services (LC 312) ideas for how to help you be more successful in school, and assist in determining whether you qualify for academic accommodations.